slickage/adness/README.md

   debugMode: parseBool(process.env.DEBUG_MODE) || false
 ```
 * port: The port to run this server on
+* trustProxy: Set to `true` if behind a reverse proxy
 * admins: The list of administrators by user ids
 * sbPrefix: the prefix for noscript pages (currently the only view available)
 * senderEmail: The email that will show up in the from field for all outgoing emails